Individual Health Insurance in Canada: Coverage, Costs & How It Works

 Find affordable health insurance coverage with PolicyMe

-FAQs: Health insurance for individuals in Canada
+FAQs: Individual health insurance in Canada

 Helene Fleischer is Content Marketing Manager at PolicyMe, with 9 years in content marketing and 4 in Canada’s insurance industry.
 She works with skilled writers and licensed insurance advisors to create useful resources that help Canadians navigate insurance decisions with confidence and clarity.